jefftko/nextjs-tinacms-template/content/pages/home.md

 ---
 title: Home
 blocks:
-  - headline: 'No Code Is '
+  - headline: "No Code Is "
     tag: Coding
     text: >
       We revolutionize development through asset atomization combined with AI,